nemesifier/applying-the-unix-philosophy-to-django-projects/slides.md

 ## 9. Rule of Representation

-Fold complex information in data structures stored in text fields
+Fold complex information in data structures

+Process these data structures with algorithms

+Try to make algorithms framework-agnostic (if possible)

 ## 9. Real world examples